LoftyLoftyLoftyLoftyLofty/sb_petports/workbench/PETPORTS_HANDOFF_V2.md

 the burner refusing, with a state line saying why -- a checkbox that only guards the couriers while the machine eats hand-drops also lies.
 See `todo.upcycler.cantburnlight` for making that state visible without a log.

+**AND IT HAS ONE EXCEPTION AS OF 2026-09-14**, which is the burn button:
+`arch.upcycler.forcedburn` overrules both boxes, and the exempt tag with them, for one named stack the player has pressed on.
+That does not weaken anything above.
+Every claim here is about what the machine does to items it was not asked about, and the button is the ask.

+### A hand-pressed burn overrules every refusal the machine has
+`arch.upcycler.forcedburn` -- see also `arch.upcycler.burnbox`, `arch.upcycler.stateladder`, `arch.upcycler.plaintreat`, `dd.upcycler.forcedexempt`, `arch.upcycler.shuttle`

+BUILT AND VERIFIED 2026-09-14 (upcycler 14a, pane 14a).
+A `Burn now` button on the pane forces whatever is in the input slot through the furnace.
+It bypasses the missing rule, an unticked burn box, the off switch, the plain-treat flavoring detour and `petports_no_upcycling`.
+The only thing it does not bypass is `canEmit`.

+**THE RULE LIST WAS ONLY EVER ABOUT WHAT ARRIVES WITHOUT A HUMAN.** The object's header says it is the destroy list and the only authority, and that is still true of every courier delivery and of anything a player left in the slot and walked away from.
+It was never meant to bind the player themselves: putting a stack in by hand and then pressing a second control that says Burn now is the consent the rule list exists to obtain, given twice, about one named stack.
+The hand-drop paragraph worries about "I dropped it in to see what happened", and pressing a second control is exactly what that player does not do.

+**`canEmit` STAYS BECAUSE IT IS NOT A REFUSAL.** Every other guard is the machine declining to do what it was told.
+That one is the machine doing it badly -- eating input it cannot pay for destroys the stack and shows nothing for it -- and being asked for it does not improve the outcome.

+**KEYED ON THE ITEM NAME, NOT A BOOLEAN, AND THAT IS THE WHOLE SAFETY.**
+`storage.forceBurn` holds a name.
+A force that outlives its stack is a machine that eats the NEXT thing dropped in unasked -- the rule list defeated by the back door, and with the exempt tag yielding the next thing could be a unit.
+Holding the name means the permission expires on its own the moment the slot holds something else, or nothing, with no timer and nothing to remember to clear.
+`forcedBurn(input)` is both the resolver and the expiry, and clearing is idempotent because two callers reach it in one tick.

+**IN `storage`, DELIBERATELY NOT MIRRORED TO A PARAMETER.** It survives a reload, because a player who set a thousand burning and logged out asked for the stack and not for the session.
+It does not follow a mined machine: a re-placed upcycler comes back inert, the same guarantee `die()` gives `enabled`.

+**THE SHUTTLE HAD TO BE GATED OR THE FEATURE DOES THE WRONG THING QUIETLY.**
+`arch.upcycler.shuttlepriority` says feeding the charge outranks burning, so without a gate a forced REAGENT is lifted straight out of the burner and spent as flavor -- the machine doing the other thing with the one stack the player pointed at.
+The deadlock swap reaches the same wrong place by another route, so both are gated and the reagent side is left running (its own guard already declines while the input is occupied, which it is).

+**A TOGGLE, AND IT IS NOW THE ONLY SAFETY THERE IS.** Pressing again cancels.
+At five items a second a full stack is over three minutes and the stack could be units; "pull it out of the slot" works but asking someone to reach into a running furnace to correct a misclick is an escape, not a control.
+The pane sends ONE message for both presses and the machine works out which it was, so the flag has exactly one author -- the same arrangement as the charge.

+**THE PANE CAPTION IS DOING A TOOLTIP'S JOB ON PURPOSE.** `Burn now` becomes `Stop burning` while a force runs.
+A ContainerPane never calls `createTooltip` (`dd.upcycler.bakedindicators`), so there is no hover layer to explain the second press, and the second press is the only way to call a burn back.
+Not `checkable`: the state belongs to the machine and the pane only asks, so a self-toggling widget would disagree with the truth for one poll on every press and permanently on a refusal -- `fact.pane.checkedpostoggle` from the other side.

+**THE GRANT LOG BRANCHES ON THE TAG.** With nothing refusing, that line is the whole record.
+An exempt item gets its own message naming the tag it went past, because "did the player really point at a unit" has to be answerable from a log without reconstructing it.

 ### The slot shuttle
 `arch.upcycler.shuttle` -- see also `arch.upcycler.burnbox`